 These are some episodes from the People Who Read People podcast related to reading and making use of behavior in law enforcement, policing, risk assessment, and other research/investigation-related pursuits.

-- FBI agent on interrogation tactics and reading body language, with Eric Robinson
+- FBI agent on interrogation tactics and body language, with Eric Robinson

 - Interrogation strategies, with David Zulawski